jfricano/StreamOtter/docs/IMPLEMENTATION_STATUS.md

 - **Browsers:** automated and manual checks use Chromium only.
 Firefox and Safari (WebKit) are untested.
 - **Deployment** was verified on one machine: Caddy on loopback with a private CA. Real hosting, public certificates, and other proxies (nginx, cloud load balancers) are unverified; their only requirements are WebSocket upgrade forwarding on the socket path and passing the browser's `Origin` header.
-- Tests execute TypeScript sources through Node's type stripping and the `streamotter-source` export condition; published artifacts are the compiled `dist/`.
+- Tests execute TypeScript sources through Node's type stripping and the `streamotter-source` export condition; published artifacts are the compiled `dist/`, which `pnpm test:install` exercises from packed tarballs.
 - **No production health endpoint** (management is development-only by design); see `docs/DEPLOYMENT.md`.
 - **Single gateway.** No multi-gateway operation, shared revocation, or durable revocation store, by design for V1.
 - **Workbench:** one preview subscription at a time; the management token must be re-entered after a reload; the workbench does not run when the gateway fails to start (the CLI prints the same staged diagnostics instead).
-- **Packages are not published** to npm and have not yet been tested as installed packages; the CLI runs from this repository.
-See the [release plan](./RELEASE_PLAN.md).
+- **Packages are not yet published** to npm.
+They are packaged as `0.1.0-rc.1` and tested as installed packages (`pnpm test:install`); publishing follows the [release checklist](./RELEASE_CHECKLIST.md) and the [release plan](./RELEASE_PLAN.md).
+- **An unexplained `pnpm test` failure.** On September 25, one of twelve consecutive runs reported 112 / 113 (one failing test); the output of that run was not kept, so the test is not identified.
+The next eleven runs passed 113 / 113.
+Treat it as a possible timing-sensitive test until it is reproduced and fixed.
+- **CI workflows** (`.github/workflows/ci.yml`, `extended.yml`) are written but have not run yet: there is no GitHub remote.
+The Linux paths of the Kafka and browser setup (Java from `actions/setup-java`, Playwright's system libraries) are exercised only there.

 ## Gate A status (home site and demo plan)